 Maribel LaLonde, B.S.-education, has been a Jackie Sorenson Aerobics certified instructor since 1998.

 Kathleen Merrill Leach, M.A., is a voice teacher, adjudicator and clinician, and music educator.
 She has been a choral and ensemble director at the high school and college levels.
-She is also a vocal soloist.
+She has been teaching cooking classes for teens for many years, cooked for summer camps, and cooked as a personal chef.

 Nikki Lennox, B.S.-criminal justice, is of Greek decent and enjoys teaching classes from her heritage.
 She has taught community education for more than15 years and owned a gourmet food company for five years specializing in gourmet desserts.